cascadiajs/cascadiajs-2022/src/views/content/conference/prep.md

 ## 🔲 Have a Travel Plan

 Unless you live in Bend, you'll need to travel to Sunriver Resort.
 There are many ways to get to and from Cascadia, so please check-out our [Travel Guide](/travel) for information on trains, shuttle buses, car pools and more.

-## 🔲 Pack your Bags

-There are a few required items that you MUST bring to the conference:

-- A government issued photo ID
-- Proof of COVID-19 vaccination (photo is OK)
-- Proof of a negative PCR or Antigen test (photo is OK)

-Here are some things that we strongly encourage you to consider bringing:

-- Snacks: we will be serving 3 hearty meals every day, but if you need to nosh regularly throughout the day, please bring snacks.
-- Water bottle: there will be water stations and it will be important to stay hydrated!
-- Clothing: please [check the weather](https://www.wunderground.com/weather/us/or/sunriver) and dress in layers.
-It will be air conditioned inside, hot outside during the day and much cooler as the sun sets.
-- Pool gear: swimsuit, sunscreen, giant pool floatie, etc.

 ## 🔲 Plans Your Meals